mihocsaszilard/pokedex-database/README.md

 # Pokédex

-The application will display a list of data items,  load items from an external API, allowing the user to search for items and to get a detailed view of each individual item on the list.
+The application will display a list of data items,  load items from an external API, allowing the user to get a detailed view of each individual item on the list.

 ## Features and Requirements